Chimoney/chimoney-community-projects/CONTRIBUTING.md

-# Contribution Guidelines
-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

----

-Before contributing to this repository, please read this [article](https://hashnode.com/post/clneirt08000309ihcpx41vxs)
+Before contributing to this repository, you can either [visit this article](https://hashnode.com/post/clneirt08000309ihcpx41vxs) to understand more about contributing to Chimoney's projects or simply continue reading the guidelines below.

 ---